pmarmotte2/ComfyUI_Fill-ChatterBox/README.md

 ## Change Log

+### 6/24/2025
+- Added seed parameter to both TTS and VC nodes for reproducible generation
+- Seed range: 0 to 4,294,967,295 (32-bit integer)
+- Enables consistent audio output for debugging and workflow control

 ### 5/31/2025
 - Added Persistent model loading, and loading bar functionality
 - Added Mac support (needs to be tested so HMU)